beeware/toga/docs/reference/api/hardware/camera.rst

 Usage
 -----

-The device camera is accessed using the :attr:`~toga.App.camera` attribute on the app object.
-This attribute exposes an API that allows you to check if you have have permission to access the camera device; and if so, capture photographs.
+Cameras attached to a device running an app can be accessed using the :attr:`~toga.App.camera` attribute.
+This attribute exposes an API that allows you to check if you have have permission to access the camera device; and if permission exists, capture photographs.

 The Camera API is *asynchronous*.
 This means the methods that have long-running behavior (such as requesting permissions and taking photographs) must be ``await``-ed, rather than being invoked directly.
-This requires that they must be invoked from inside an asynchronous handler:
+This means they must be invoked from inside an asynchronous
+handler:

 .. code-block:: python